 But now, the Lake Development Authority (LDA) has other plans for the lake.
 On May 1, 2007 it entered into an agreement with Hyderabad-based Biota Natural Systems Pvt.
 Ltd. to lease out the lake to the company for 15 years.
 The company will set up an amusement park around the lake, investing Rs.13 crore in its development and paying Rs.46.80 lakh per annum to the LDA.
 “Now, very clearly, if Biota has to pay that kind of money, in addition to maintaining the lake, it has to generate minimum revenue levels of Rs.
 10 to 12 lakh per month.
 Of course, the birds will have to find some other place.
 Is that what we want?” questions Rao.
 He adds, “If it’s PPP they want, why has the public been left out?”

-The Lake Development Authority (LDA) was set up in July 2002 as a "non-profit organization working solely for the regeneration and conservation of lakes in and around Bangalore."
+The Lake Development Authority (LDA) was set up in July 2002 as a “non-profit organisation working solely for the regeneration and conservation of lakes in and around Bangalore.”
 It is not a statutory authority.
 It was created by a government order and it is a registered society under the Karnataka Societies Registration Act, 1959.
-Its stated mission is to rejuvenate, revitalize and restore the dying lakes and protect them against further pollution in order to recharge the depleting ground water and to improve surrounding environs with the help of community participation.
+Its stated mission is to rejuvenate, revitalise and restore the dying lakes and protect them against further pollution in order to recharge the depleting ground water and to improve surrounding environs with the help of community participation.

 Dr M Muni Reddy, CEO, LDA says, “We will not allow the company to cross the limits.
 They will maintain the water body and erect temporary structures for the public’s amusement such as joy rides, swings and slides and even organise some boating.
 The structures will be erected on 5 per cent of the foreshore area with the rest maintained as greenery.
 Furthermore, they will go in for engineered wetland development which will replenish the lake’s waters with treated sewage during the summer.”

 But concerned residents have shot off a letter to the Chief Secretary, Government of Karnataka, P B Mahishi, who is also chairman of the LDA, objecting to any plans to turn the lake into an amusement park.
-They wouldn’t want it to go the way of the Nagvara lake, near Hebbal, which is on lease to Lumbini Gardens, a Hyderabad-based company.
+They wouldn’t want it to go the way of the Nagavara lake, near Hebbal, which is on lease to Lumbini Gardens, a Hyderabad-based company.
 The residents found that the contrast with Agara lake couldn’t be more glaring.
-At Nagvara, what was a natural environment has been turned into an artificial playground.
+At Nagavara, what was a natural environment has been turned into an artificial playground.
 They saw diesel leaking from the boats and polluting the water.
 Though there were waste bins all around, there was plenty of rubbish in the water too.
 And, one has to pay a fee of Rs.30 to get in, making it inaccessible to those who cannot afford it.

 Did the LDA hold a public hearing with citizens before the decision on the project?
 No. There is no such rule mandating such a hearing.
 Apparently, jurisdiction over the lakes lies with the LDA, and the LDA merely called for tenders for ‘development’ of the lake.